What's on the GMAT®: The Complete Topic List

 You can take the three sections in any order you choose.
 All three sections are adaptive, meaning the difficulty adjusts based on your performance as you go.

-There is no calculator on the Quantitative Reasoning section.
-There is a calculator on the Data Insights section.
+There's no calculator on the Quantitative Reasoning section.
+There's a calculator on the Data Insights section.

 Quantitative Reasoning

 The quant section is 21 problem-solving questions in 45 minutes.
-That is slightly more than two minutes per question.
+That's slightly more than two minutes per question.
 Every question is standard five-option multiple choice.

 The content covers math through about a high school level.
-There is no calculus, no trigonometry, and no advanced statistics.
-If you have heard of radians, derivatives, or cosine, you can forget about those for this exam.
+There's no calculus, no trigonometry, and no advanced statistics.
+If you've heard of radians, derivatives, or cosine, you can forget about those for this exam.

 Arithmetic

-- Operations with integers, decimals, and fractions (including long addition, subtraction, multiplication, and division — there is no calculator)
+- Operations with integers, decimals, and fractions (including long addition, subtraction, multiplication, and division — there's no calculator)

 - Order of operations